 "Peak Period" means the hours between 5:00 pm (Central Time) and 7:00 pm (Central Time) only on a Monday, Tuesday, Wednesday, Thursday or Friday of each week during the Contract Year, or such other two-hour time period during the Contract Year as ENA may notify Customer in writing after the date of this Agreement.

-"Point of Delivery" means the shaft of theNew Compressor Motor.
+"Point of Delivery" means the shaft of the Compressor Motor.

-"Primary Meter" means the metering device used to measure the kWhs supplied to theNew Compressor Motor.
+"Primary Meter" means the metering device used to measure the kWhs supplied to the Compressor Motor.

-“Shaft Energy” means the amount of energy, measured in HP-hours, actually produced by theNew Compressor Motor.
+“Shaft Energy” means the amount of energy, measured in HP-hours, actually produced by the Compressor Motor.

-"Start Date" means June 1, 2000.
+"Start Date" means October 1, 2000.